Site news

 Right flank (Yangel area)

-The eastern section of Baikonur Cosmodrome, or so-called "right flank," has also been known as "Yangel area."
+The eastern section of Baikonur Cosmodrome, or so-called "right flank," was also known as "Yangel area."
 Since 1960, several generations of ballistic missiles and space launchers developed by Mikhail Yangel's design bureau had been tested here.
-Yangel's original ICBM -- the R-16 -- was followed by different versions of the R-36, MR-UR-100, R-36M and R-36M2 ballistic missiles.
-The early tests of the Cosmos-1 booster and all launches of the Zenit-2 rocket were also conducted from the launch pads on the "right flank" of Baikonur Cosmodrome.
+Yangel's original ICBM -- R-16 -- was followed by different versions of R-36, MR-UR-100, R-36M and R-36M2 ballistic missiles.
+Initial tests of the Cosmos-1 booster and all launches of the Zenit-2 rocket were also conducted from the launch pads on the "right flank" of Baikonur.

 Left flank (Chelomei area)